pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v5-7/index.md

 ### Removing external connection in Microsoft Search

 There is no better place to find what you are looking for than Microsoft Search.
+We are constantly adding more and more commands to help you manage a variety of settings in Search.
 Now we allow the administrator to remove a specific external connection.

 Removes external connection with id MyApp